CocoTheMii/match3game/README.md

   * Checks the board to prevent generating with any matches
 * Allows selecting and deselecting tiles by clicking on them
 * Displays an outline around selected tiles
+* Tiles can be swapped by selecting two of them

 ...and that's about it.